Calibrating Bayesian Generative Machine Learning for Bayesiamplification: Toy Setup

 \subsection{Gamma Function Ring}

 Similar to previous studies on data amplification~\cite{Butter2020_GANplify}, we employ the CNF on a low-dimensional ring distribution.
-Within this paper, we limit the study to two dimensions for illustrative purposes and to reduce computational costs.
+Generative Architectures often struggle with changes in the topology between latent space, typically Normal distributed, and data space~\cite{Winterhalder_2021_latent_space_refinement_and_obstructions}.
+The ring structure reflects this ``topological worst case''.
+A generalization of the results from a similar, topologically complicated, but low-dimensional toy to high-dimensional, simulated, and topologically less problematic calorimeter images was performed in \cite{Bieringer2022_Calomplify}.
+In this paper, we focus on the calibration of generative uncertainties and draw a connection to data amplification.
+We thus limit the study to two dimensions for illustrative purposes and to reduce computational costs.
 Nevertheless, the calibration can be executed analogously for higher dimensional distributions.
 We generate samples from a ring distribution with an unsteady edge at a radius of $r=4$, by sampling in spherical coordinates from

 with parameters $\alpha = \beta = 2$ for the Gamma distribution.
 Per training, we use an independent sample of $N = 10,000$ points.
 Before passing the data to the CNF, we transform into Cartesian coordinates to obtain the ring shape shown in Figure~\ref{fig:data_and_quantiles}.
 This construction allows us to estimate the behaviour of the uncertainties at distribution edges and simultaneously prevents divergences of the probability distribution in $(x,y)=(0,0)$.